 These days it’s not enough to just sell sell sell.
 Meeting your customers’ life-on-demand preferences is needed to stay relevant beyond the holidays.
 If you want to stand out from the competition and earn your customers’ long-term loyalty, consider the following unexpected ways to strengthen customer relationships:

 - Develop or share content that extends your company’s value by sharing tips, tricks and how-to guides on your website, via emails, and/or leveraging social media platforms like Facebook Live and YouTube.
-As an example, Constant Contact suggests suggests, “if you are a service business like a spa, you could offer relaxation tips that will help your customers get through all the holiday street.”
+As an example, Constant Contact suggests suggests, “if you are a service business like a spa, you could offer relaxation tips that will help your customers get through all the holiday stress.”

 - Don’t just say that you’re a customer-focused brand that cares, demonstrate this by providing easy access to your customer support team through live chat, readily available phone number(s), and increasing staff during peak periods.